-source (str) – JSON-formatted string to convert into an array.
+source (str) – JSON-formatted string or filename to convert into an array.

 nan_string (None or str) – If not None, strings with this value will be interpreted as floating-point NaN values.